 The python script every x seconds, configurable, performs a dns query of tasks.backend for checking all the ip microservices running in that moment.
 In function of the result, the haproxy configuration is changed and reloaded coherently.

-The important this is that the haproxy reload is done only if some scale up or down happened.
+The important this is that the haproxy reload is done only if some scaling up or down happened.

 Let me know for any issue.